-- 5.5 Councillors have all the rights available to members of the public and may request individual copies of any agendas of the Cabinet and of Committees, Sub-Committees or Panels of which they are not members. - 5.6 Additionally, if a councillor is able to demonstrate a "need to know" in his or her role as a County Councillor, officers should provide the relevant information, including exempt or confidential information, to that councillor. - 5.7 Special care needs to be taken when a councillor has a significant personal or business relationship with a constituent about whom he or she is seeking information.
-In such circumstances councillors are advised to consider their Code of Conduct and consult the Director of Law and Democracy as necessary.
+- 5.5 Elected members have all the rights available to members of the public and may request individual copies of any agendas of the Cabinet and of Committees, Sub-Committees or Panels of which they are not members. - 5.6 Additionally, if an elected member is able to demonstrate a "need to know" in their role as a county councillor, officers should provide the relevant information, including exempt or confidential information, to that elected member. - 5.7 Special care needs to be taken when an elected member has a significant personal or business relationship with a constituent about whom they are seeking information.
+In such circumstances elected members are advised to consider their Code of Conduct and consult the Director for Corporate Services as necessary.